 If your espresso tastes sour or sharp, that’s a sign you need to grind finer.
 A sour espresso is a sign of under extraction and you should go finer for good espresso.

 Changing the Dose and Yield

 The dose and yield are the second steps to dial in your espresso.
-You can add more coffee to the portafilter or increase the yield.
-Either way, what you’re really tweaking is the brew ratio to find the right balance.
+The key here is to either add more coffee (dose) or pull a bigger shot (yield) to find the right brew ratio between coffee to water.

-I found you’ll be changing the yield much more than the dose.
+I found you change the yield (espresso shot) much more than the dose.
 That’s because most filter baskets have fixed volume, so you can’t go below 18g nor above 22g without puck issues.

 But, every espresso machine has some volumetric control where you can time the shot.
 Use a scale and measure how much volume is coming out.
 Tweak the brew ratio from 1:2 up to 1:3 by increasing the yield (espresso coming out) as the second layer of dialing in.

 Generally, you want to go to a higher ratio to get more extraction.
 You’ll find the taste changes to a richer and fuller taste.
 But, as you get to 1:3 ratio, espresso will get bitter.
 I find the sweet spot is 1:2.5 or 1:2.7 or 45 grams out for 20 grams in.

 Once you get the dose right, you shouldn’t change it throughout the rest of the brew method, as this will make it easier to control other parameters (yield and brew time).